 The purpose of this article is to help you understand your rights and to offer some generalistic tips.
-Importantly, if you are charged with a crime then your first step should be to get legal advice; an experienced criminal lawyer will be able to guide you through the process and explain the implications of any actions you may be considering.
+Importantly, if you are charged with a crime then your first step should be to get legal advice; an experienced Gold Coast criminal lawyers will be able to guide you through the process and explain the implications of any actions you may be considering.

 - This is Not an American Crime Show

 In Queensland, unless the police want to question you in relation to a serious offence, they are under no obligation to “read you your rights.”
 If arrested, you will be told that you are under arrest and the reason or reasons they are arresting you.
 Regardless of this, you do have the right to remain silent but you still must tell the police –

 Failure to do so may result in additional charges.

 Importantly, they cannot coerce a confession from you by making promises or threatening you, nor can they formally interview without informing you have the right to lawyer, a family member or friend.

 Follow the directions of the police officers, tell them who you are, ask for the charges in writing and tell them you wish to speak to a lawyer.

 If you have been arrested and feel that your rights have been breached, remember there is a time and a place for everything.
 Do not attempt to rectify the situation in the police car, or – more importantly, resist arrest, as this may result in additional charges.
 If you have been injured during your arrest, make your Lawyer aware and take pictures of your injuries, you may also wish to ask to see a doctor if your injuries are severe.